Appearance

 A predator seeks victims.
 Joseph resisted for years.

 The CES Letter needs Joseph to be Warren Jeffs.
-The evidence shows a man who agonized over the command for years before acting on it.
+The evidence shows a man who agonized over the command for years before acting on it -- and who treated the women's agency as non-negotiable even when he believed his own life was at stake.

 The public denials are the hardest part